Description

 Project ID: 3788

-For more than a decade, Innovent have worked to address the issues relating to development, construction and operation of wind power plant.
+For more than a decade, Innovent have worked to address the issues relating to development, construction and operation of wind and solar power plants.
 They are an experienced company which has earned its place in the renewable energy sector with more 40 solar and wind farm in 11 African countries.

 Impact